Translate

 Already starting to disappear into the reed cover.

-Further out, on the reeds a fourth pair are busy constructing their nest.
+Further out, on the reeds, a fourth pair are busy constructing their nest.

 Black Necked Grebes in silhouette.